n8willis/opentype-shaping-documents/opentype-shaping-bengali.md

 Bengali glyphs should be classified as in the following table.
 Codepoints in the Bengali block with no assigned meaning are marked as _unassigned_ in the _Unicode class_ column.

 Assigned codepoints marked with a _null_ in the _Shaping category_ column evoke no special behavior from the shaping engine.
+Note that this does include some valid codepoints in the Bengali block, such as currency marks and other symbols.

+Numbers generally evoke no special behavior from the shaping engine, but there are still OpenType feature tags that may affect how the respective glyphs are drawn, such as `tnum`, which specifies the usage of tabular widths.

 The _Mark-placement subcategory_ column indicates mark-placement
 positioning.
 Assigned codepoints marked with a